8 Countries Near Turkey and the reasons you must visit

 Two Turkish Straits

-Turkey is home to two major straits, the Bosporous and the Dardanellas, both of which are narrow waterways connecting the Black Sea with the Mediterranean.
+Turkey is home to the Bosporus and the Dardanelles, both of which are narrow waterways connecting the Black Sea with the Mediterranean.

-These two straits have played a key role in Turkish history, from being part of the Silk Road trade routes to serving as strategic military points during World War I and II.
+These have played a key role in Turkish history, from being part of the Silk Road trade routes to serving as strategic military points during World War I and II.

-With their unique geography and cultural significance, these straits make for an amazing sightseeing experience for any traveler visiting Turkey.
+Their unique geography and cultural significance, also make for an amazing sightseeing experience for any traveler visiting Turkey.

 Bosporous Strait

-The Bosporous Strait separates Europe from Asia and has been a significant maritime route since ancient times.
+The Bosphorus separates Europe from Asia and has been a significant maritime route since ancient times.

-This strait cuts through the European and Asian parts of Istanbul, making it the only major metropolitan city in the world that is considered a part of two different continents.
+Istanbul is partly in Europe and partly in Asia, making it the only major metropolitan city in the world that is considered a part of two different continents.

 Nowadays, it is an incredibly important part of Turkish life and serves as a connection between Europe and Asia.

-The Dardanellas Strait is a historically significant waterway located in northwest Anatolia, Turkey.
+The Dardanelles is a historically significant waterway located in northwest Anatolia, Turkey.

 It has been used by various empires throughout history, including the Ottoman and Roman Empires.